 Overindulging?
 Here are Tips for Defeating Acid Reflux, Heartburn Naturally

-GERD, known mostly as “acid reflux,” is the most common reason Americans are referred to gastroenterologists, doctors who specialize in disorders of the digestive system.
+Gastroesophageal reflux disease (GERD), known mostly as “acid reflux,” is the most common reason U.S. adults are referred to gastroenterologists, doctors who specialize in disorders of the digestive system.

-More Americans than ever are having acid reflux symptoms, which include heartburn, that burning pain or discomfort that can crawl up your abdomen and chest; regurgitation of stomach acid; bloating; and sometimes nausea after eating.
-Even this year’s limited holiday festivities may have included over-consumption of foods that fuel acid reflux even more — in both the chronic sufferer and the occasional victim.
+More people than ever are having acid reflux symptoms, which include heartburn, that burning pain or discomfort that can crawl up your abdomen and chest; regurgitation of stomach acid; bloating; and sometimes nausea after eating.
+This year's holiday festivities may include over-consumption of foods that fuel acid reflux even more — in both the chronic sufferer and the occasional victim.

 Eating Too Much of the Wrong Foods